Skip to main content

 What does participation entail?

-Typically, the youth panel consists of around 20 young people, aged 13 to 18, from various EU countries.
-They begin their work in June and continue until the SIF event in November.
+Typically, the youth panel consists of around 30 young people, aged 13 to 18, from various EU countries.
+They begin their work in June and continue until the SIF event.
 A day is dedicated to the BIK Youth Panel activities prior to the SIF, allowing time for final preparations.

-Get a glimpse of the latest BIK Youth Panel 2023 activity in the video below!
+Get a glimpse of previous BIK Youth Panel activity in the video below!

-• Interested in meeting and exchanging with other youth from around Europe.
+• Want to meet and exchange with other youth from around Europe.

-• Interested in online safety and internet governance topics.
+• Are interested in online safety and internet governance.

-• Willing to commit to a series of online preparatory meetings (approx. 10 sessions) from beginning of September to November.
+• Can commit to take part in a series of online preparatory meetings (approx. 10 sessions) from the beginning of September (each week, two hours in the evening).

-• Able to take time off school to join us for three days in Brussels in November.
+• Are able to take time off school to join us for three days in Brussels.

-Once the young person has successfully completed the participation in the BIK Youth Panel and Safer Internet Forum, they are offered the opportunity to become a BIK Youth Ambassador.
+Once the young person has successfully completed participation in the BIK Youth Panel and Safer Internet Forum, they are offered the opportunity to become a BIK Youth Ambassador

 Previous editions